eoingeoghegan/labMoviesApp/README.md

 Next fix the actorBio page to show images + other details.
 Got the images working by changing the tmdb-api.ts getActorsImages.. changed .then((json) => json.poster)  to .then((json) => json.profiles).
 Next updating the ActorBio to make it look nicer and dsiplay other info about the actors.

+Next do the same for upcoming movies to show the details.
+Same appraoch as tvShowDetails.